kosli-dev/cli/docs.kosli.com/content/tutorials/_index.md

 # Tutorials

-Kosli stores information about the SW you build in CI pipelines and run in your runtime environment.
+Kosli stores information about the software you build in CI pipelines and run in your runtime environment.
 The Kosli CLI is used for reporting and querying the information.